ginzunza/hierarchical_db/README.md

   belongs_to :parent_territory, class_name: 'Territory'
 end
 ```
-Finally we add two alias methods that are useful and necessary to deal with hierarchies:
+Finally we add two alias methods that are useful and necessary to deal with hierarchies and his parent method:
 ```ruby
 class Territory < ActiveRecord::Base
   include HierarchicalDb